asyncapi/website/pages/docs/concepts/asyncapi-document/extending-specification.md

       x-custom-property: Custom Value
 ```

-In the above example, under the `user/signedup` channel, a custom property `x-custom-property` is added.
+In the above document, under the `user/signedup` channel, a custom property `x-custom-property` is added.
 The value assigned to this property is `Custom Value`.

 <Remember>
 All available tooling might not support AsyncAPI extensions.
 The tooling can be extended to understand and handle the added data, especially if the tools are internal or open source.